57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 ### Test Process

-This diagram illustrates a streamlined workflow for testing and deploying blockchain networks using GitHub Actions and CI/CD integration.
+The diagram below illustrates a streamlined workflow for testing and deploying blockchain networks using GitHub Actions and CI/CD integration.
 It consists of two key loops and five distinct stages.
-The five distinct stages:
+The five distinct stages are:

 1. Prepare Environment: Set up the test environment by deploying a dev network with the required version and external test nodes.
 2. Design Test Strategy/Plan: Define testing objectives, select test types, set success criteria, and choose appropriate tools.